YUME permission model

 --uimode is brittle around per-key permissions; it’s documented but you’ll have a smoother time with a JSON editor. - Reload after edits.
 The meta file is read at server startup.
 Changes take effect on

 systemctl restart yumed.
-Hot reload is on the post-1.0 roadmap. - Revoke a key.
-Remove the public-key block from
+Hot reload is on the post-1.1 roadmap. - Application codecs.
+Codec permissions are intentionally narrower than

 authorized_keys.
 The meta entry can stay; it’ll be ignored. - Audit.
 Startup logs